dfeich/org-listcruncher/README.md

 Simple example functions for this purpose can be generated using the `org-listcruncher-mk-parseitem-default` generator function.
-It just allows modifying the tag that decides whether a list item will become a table row.
-E.g. if I would like to match for "row:" instead for "item:", and if I would like to use square brackets, I can obtain such a function by executing
+It allows modifying the tag that decides whether a list item will become a table row.
+It also permits changing the description's terminating tag and the brackets for the key/value pairs.
+E.g. if I would like to match for "row:" instead for "item:", and if I would like to use square brackets, I can obtain such a function by executing.

     (org-listcruncher-mk-parseitem-default :tag"\\*?row:\\*?" :bra "[" :ket "]")